About the Art of Wampum

 Countless generations of Wampanoag, Narragansett, Pequot, Mohegan, and Shinnecock nations have lived on the shores of the North Atlantic ocean, as evidenced by our stories, and by the scenery itself.
 Over the years, discarded hard and soft shell clams, razor clams, mussels, and oysters accumulated to form large middens in the warm season.
 Shells were also sculpted; some were used to make beads, which were then woven with geometric designs into rich purple and white belts and collars.
 This form, called "wampum" from the Wampanoag word* for the white shell beads: Wampumpeag, is culturally significant to eastern Native nations, who use the belts for ceremonial observances, for trade; historically to record messages and treaties, for inlay, and as an especially wholesome form of adornment.

 Traditionally, milkweed bast and basswood fibers or deer sinew are gathered locally and spun into string; thongs of deer hide were also employed.
 Historically, small pump drills of wood with soapstone (steatite) weights and stone drill bits of flint knapped quartz, chert or flint were used to drill shell; Native people traded for European nails to use in the same way.
-Then the rough beads were strung together and braided to a tubular round or oval form on a grooved or flat grinding stone with sand and water.
+Then the rough beads were strung together and abraded on a sandstone with sand and water.

 hand spun milkweed